marcalboix/GettingAndCleaningData/Codebook.md

 ## Code Book
-This code book summarizes the resulting data fields in AverageDataset.txt
+This code book summarizes the resulting data fields in _AverageDataset.txt_ file.
 For each row, the following columns are provided:

 ###Row identifiers